Idle Issues, things like slow idle, low idle, bad idle, lumpy idle, and fast idle — are symptoms that should be investigated, diagnosed and repaired.

 Remember to always check your engine idle with the air conditioning and defroster turned off, as both of these systems are designed to change the idle when they are on due to the air conditioning system’s demands on the engine.

 The engine will not properly idle, or will stall.
-These symptoms may or may not be associated with one or more fault codes.
+As a result, These symptoms may or may not be associated with one or more fault codes.

 - Throttle body is coated with carbon deposits